nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

 The ``display-name`` corresponds to the **Full Name** on the Users page in your Nextcloud Web UI, and the ``uid`` is their **Username**, which is their login name.
-This example adds new user Layla Smith, and adds her to the **users** and **db-admins** groups.
+This example adds new user Layla Smith, and adds them to the **users** and **db-admins** groups.
 Any groups that do not exist are created::

  sudo -u www-data php occ user:add --display-name="Layla Smith"